karisigurd4/Eldur-Triode-Tube-Distortion-VST/README.md

 - **Mix Control**: Blend dry and wet signals for parallel processing.

 ## CPU Usage & Disclaimer
 - Eldur is **CPU-heavy** and currently optimized for one specific machine.
+My machine.
+Doesn't get more "Works on my machine" than that.
 - Use it at your own risk—if it brings your DAW to its knees, well, at least you’ll know it’s doing some serious math.
 - Feedback and pull requests for optimizations or improvements are always welcome!